dperrymorrow/re-bars/README.md

 }
 ```

-> They can also be referenced from other Methods
+> Methods can reference other methods.

 ```javascript
 methods: {